Lordprime77/dunnowhat/README.md

 they blocked it so he just made it into an html file and thats was it

-if you want to visit the check it out ill upload it once i get the time.
+if you want to check it out ill upload it once i get the time.